MyVoteMyKura/mykura-voting-apis/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within MyKura, please send an email to Nicholas Gwatai at gwatainicholas@gmail.
+If you discover a security vulnerability within MyKura, please send an email to Nicholas Gwatai at nicholas@myvotemykura.co.ke .
 All security vulnerabilities will be promptly addressed.

 ## License